-I have a keen interest in politics, political philosophy, policy, public finance and the delivery of public services.
+I have a keen interest in politics, political philosophy, public policy, public finance and the delivery of public services.
 And I write about issues that concern, frustrate or quite simply outrage me.
 Here are some of the things that I have written to date.

 VFM: It’s about the value, not the money.
 A comment piece arguing that, given the growing focus on value for money in the higher education sector, universities need to raise their game when talking about what they do and how well they do it.
 Published in January 2017 on the Efficiency Exchange website.
 Read it online here.